 William Simpson originally dedicated his Crimean War series to Queen Victoria, and he went on to enjoy Royal patronage for the rest of his life.

 Born in Glasgow in 1823, Simpson’s early life was one of poverty, but he was to become one of the leading specialist artists of the age, his sketches of various conflicts being published regularly in the illustrated London News.

 Although he had prepared sketches of the Battle of the Alma from the accounts of others, it was not until 1854 that he actually went to the Crimea, at the behest of the London art firm Colnaghi’s, to make contemporaneous sketches.

 Simpson's vivid watercolour sketches were sent back to lithographers at Day & Son in London, who created the prints now on display at Cumberland Lodge.

 After the unveiling ceremony in the newly renamed Hobson Corridor at Cumberland Lodge, special guests joined members of the public for an evening Conversation with Arabella Dorman, chaired by Edmund Newell.

 Arabella spoke about her life and work, and her first-hand experiences of working in war zones such as Iraq and Afghanistan, and with refugees and people affected by war in Palestine, Gaza, Lebanon and Syria.

 A video of this Cumberland Conversation will shortly be available to watch on our Read, Watch, Listen webpages.

-During Arabella's visit to the Lodge, she also spoke to one of our Cumberland Lodge Scholars, Kristin O'Donnell, in a short podcast about her work as a war artist and the lessons she has learnt.
+During Arabella's visit to the Lodge, she also spoke to one of our Cumberland Lodge Fellows, Kristin O'Donnell, in a short podcast about her work as a war artist and the lessons she has learnt.
 The podcast is available to listen to here.